Imago

 — Hoop Central (@TheHoopCentral) May 3, 2026

-The referee intervened too and for a moment there it appeared that he gave Embiid a tech for this.
+The referee intervened, too, and for a moment there, it appeared that he gave Embiid a tech for this.
 But it was later clarified that no technicals were given.
-The referee gave the Celtics a ‘delay of game warning’ which the commentators said would convert to a technical on Boston if it happened again.
+The referee gave the Celtics a ‘delay of game warning,’ which the commentators said would convert to a technical on Boston if it happened again.

-The unwarranted intervention of the training staff could be a sign of the tension in Boston that has struggled against the Sixers the last two games.
+The unwarranted intervention of the training staff could be a sign of the tension in Boston that has struggled against the Sixers in the last two games.
 And the hostility against Embiid wasn’t just limited to this incident.

 Joel Embiid responds to TD Garden

-These tactics aren’t uncommon.
-CJ McCollum got similar treatment in Madison Square Garden.
-Spurs fans trolled Deni Avdija at the line with a chipped tooth sign.
 The vitriol from the sellout crowd of over 18,000 Boston fans was a culmination of a physical series that has seen both teams exchange dominant blowouts and intense verbal sparring.
 Not to be outdone, the NBC cameras captured Embiid’s response to the crowd – shushing them with a finger to his lips.

 Despite the hostile environment, Embiid remained focused on the floor, continuing a gutsy postseason performance while still recovering from an early-April appendectomy.
 The third period ended with the Sixers up by 88-75 off of Embiid’s 27 points and 10 rebounds.